lucaspiller/sociable/readme.txt

 **Changelog**

+* 3.1 Converted all images to PNG, cleaned up usage of javascript in the backend and switched to the jquery library that comes with WordPress, allowed for usage of an external image directory, removed pre 2.6 compatibility fixes.
 * 3.0.6 Fixed xhtml bug in Netvibes integration and added Bitacoras
 * 3.0.5 Added Identi.ca and fixed a bug in Yoast Posts widget
 * 3.0.4 Added Netvibes